 If there are changes being made to the venue location, vendors, number of people who may attend, or any other considerations, then that information should be provided as well.

 Just because you have to postpone your wedding doesn't mean you can't still be looking for unique and meaningful wedding rings.
-Contact us today to learn more about our handcrafted, one-of-a-kind wedding rings made right here in Huntersville, NC.
+Reach out to our live chat team to learn more about our handcrafted, one-of-a-kind wedding rings made right here in Huntersville, NC.